lightbug-io/docs/apps/admin/users.md

 Here you can:

- - See basic user infomation
+ - See basic user information
  - Change the password of sub accounts
- - Change permissions for sub acconuts
+ - Change permissions for sub accounts

 ## Permissions

-Selecting `Change permissions` will present you with some options for specifica permissions, and also the ability to reset the permissions to default.
+Selecting `Change permissions` will present you with some options for specific permissions, and also the ability to reset the permissions to default.

 ![](https://i.imgur.com/UYMroSr.png)